 The surname McNinch was first found in Morven, their earliest known territory.
 In 1230, the Clan suffered from King Alexander II's campaign against Argyll.
 The Clan, however, retained their castle Kinlochaline, which stands upon strategic rock in Morvern.
 A massive castle by early standards, today it is in ruins.

-Important Dates for the McNinch family
+Early History of the McNinch family

 This web page shows only a small excerpt of our McNinch research.
 Another 155 words (11 lines of text) covering the year 1358 is included under the topic Early McNinch History in all our PDF Extended History products and printed products wherever possible.